DIY High Vacuum Feedthroughs

 First Designs

 From my first simple mason jar vacuum chamber, it was immediately obvious that I would have to make my own vacuum feedthroughs.
 For me, this mostly meant needing to pass electrical signals or power through the chamber.
 The very first design simply relied on vacuum pressure to press a copper cap into a silicone gasket.
-The next, and slightly more consistent, design was a copper wire epoxied to the glass itself, with the epoxy serving as the vacuum barrier.
+The next, and much more leak proof, design was a copper wire epoxied to the glass itself, with the epoxy serving as the vacuum barrier.

 From my first simple mason jar vacuum chamber, it was immediately obvious that I would have to make my own vacuum feedthroughs.
 For me, this mostly meant needing to pass electrical signals or power through the chamber.
 The very first design simply relied on vacuum pressure to press a copper cap into a silicone gasket.
-The next, and slightly more consistent, design was a copper wire epoxied to the glass itself, with the epoxy serving as the vacuum barrier.
+The next, and much more leak proof, design was a copper wire epoxied to the glass itself, with the epoxy serving as the vacuum barrier.

 From this point, the feedthroughs began to exponentially increase in complexity.